fritzy/VeryModel/README.md

 ### Load Network Data, Giving Proper Errors, Save It

+Pretend we're working in Node.js Express,
+using VeryModel as an ORM to save, load, and validate models.

     function goodPassword(password) {
         //test for password being strong
         //would go here